manwar/theweeklychallenge/content/blog/merry-christmas-2019.md

 <br>
 ***
 Last but not the least, I would like to **THANK YOU** to each and every member of the team for the contributions and encouragement.
-I wish you all all **Merry Christmas & Happy New Year**.
+I wish you all **Merry Christmas & Happy New Year**.